OpenTimeApp/OpenTimeIOSSDK/README.md

 If you get an error about common crypto check module.map file at CommonCrypto/module.map Make sure the path pointing to the CommonCrypto library is valid.
 If it is not then find out where it is on your computer and update the path.
-The paths could be slightly different but should be very similiar
+The paths could be slightly different but should be very similiar.
+For example this path exists on my machine:

+    /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS9.0.sdk/usr/include/CommonCrypto/

+Make sure it exists on yours

+### Add the library folders
 To use the library add a reference to all the files in the OpenTimeSDK folder.

 ### Get an API key